Strategic Stoicism

-Stoicism is not doctrine, not religion; it is, in the purest sense, a philosophy.
-Stoicism does not have a holy book, and has no centralized authority.
-Stoicism does not have a morality code in the sense most religions and many philosophies define morality.
-What Stoicism does have is a set of core ideals, and if you intend to be a true Stoic adherent, you must incorporate them into your life—without exception.
-Notably, these principles do not define morality, they define virtue, and as a result, ethical behavior.
-Stoicism rises above simple morality and has little concern for mortality in-and-of-itself, but rather Stoicism targets virtue as the highest good, with morality simply being the result of living a virtuous life.
-Similarly, Stoicism makes no promise of happiness, and cares little for its pursuit.
-Instead, Stoicism sees happiness as a result and by product of a virtuous life, aligned with Stoic logos.
+These principles do not define morality; they define virtue, and as a result, ethical and duty-bound behavior.
+Stoicism rises above simplistic morality and instead targets virtue as the highest good, with morality being the result of living a virtuous life.
+Similarly, Stoicism makes no promise of happiness and cares little for its pursuit.
+Instead, Stoicism sees happiness as a possible byproduct of a virtuous life, aligned with Stoic logos.

 Zeno of Citium, the founder of Stoicism, was purely focused on virtue as the highest good and was reportedly uncompromising in this view.
 All actions and thoughts must serve virtue, or they are invalid.
+Arguably the most purely theoretical of the Stoics.

 “Man conquers the world by conquering himself.”—Zeno, reported by Diogenes Laertius